 What’s the Best Way to Memorialize Your Beloved Guinea Pig?

-Even though your guinea pig is no longer with you, you can still dedicate some time to celebrate the little fellow’s life.
+Even though your guinea pig is no longer with you, you can still dedicate some time to celebrating the little fellow’s life.
 The main aim of the process is to make it easier for you to deal with the loss and bring you and your family members some peace of mind.

 The guinea pig funeral itself can become a great way to say the last goodbye to your friend.
 You can ask every family member to tell a story about the guinea pig.
 Moreover, you can print some photos of the little guy and plant a tree, for example, in honor of the fluffy ball.

 You can totally keep a photo of your beloved pet in your house.
-In such a way, you will smile every time you see the image as you will remember all the wonderful moments that you have shared together with your guinea pig.
+In such a way, you will smile every time you see the image, as you will remember all the wonderful moments that you have shared together with your guinea pig.

 How to Deal with the Loss of Your Guinea Pig?